brianswinkels/fhir-cow-ig/input/pagecontent/background.md

 All of these workflows assume that some healthcare provider, while working with a patient, decides that some action should be taken by another provider or healthcare organization.
 The receiving party may or may not be allowed, based on the business agreements, to reject or to modify the request for service, and the initiating party may or may not expect to receive some information back during or after the service.

-### What Is Covered and What Is Not
-Orders, Referrals, and Transfers can be challenging today for many reasons.
-The below is informational background and may not be comprehensive.
-Only some of the challenges described below are addressed as part of this implementation guide.

 #### Key Challenges Today:
 The below is a summary of key challenges in the referral, orders, and transfer space today, especially for cross-organizational exchanges.
 A primary goal of this IG is that it facilitates improvements on at least some of these areas, though (as described below) not all of these areas are addressed.